 Segmenting the list is necessary to build better communication.
-If your gathered stats show that this campaign will prove of no interest for the recipient it will most definitely affect your open rates, and on the long run this behavior can even lose valuable clients for your business.
-A few ideas is grouping your lists by geographic areas, by interests or by occupation .
+If your gathered stats show that this campaign will prove of no interest for the recipient it will most definitely affect your open rates, and on the long run, this behavior can even lose valuable clients for your business.
+A few ideas are grouping your lists by geographic areas, by interests or by occupation.

 10. Avoid spam filters

 Email open rates are directly dependent on spam filters.If your messages reach the spam folder, your open rates will obviously be very low because nobody will actually get to see the email in their inboxes.
 There are loads of elements that can set off the spam filters, which we’ve covered better in an article dedicated to email spam filters, so it’s extremely useful to read more info on this and make sure that your content complies.
 Some basic tips include avoiding using caps in your subjects or over using words that are marked as spam like “free”, “sale”, “buy”, “purchase”, etc.